rfindler/395-2013/README.md

 ## rkt/

-  This directory contains the code that inserts the += expressions and all of the implementations of the functions from Okasaki's paper.
+  This directory contains the code that inserts the += expressions.

-###  tmonad.rkt:
+###  tmonad:
   This file is the implementation of the transformation that inserts `+=` expressions.
 It is used as a language.
 That is, a program that begins

-    #lang at-exp s-exp "tmonad.rkt"
+    #lang at-exp s-exp tmonad

   contains a fully-parenthesized version of Coq.
 Running the main module of a program written in that language prints the Coq-syntax